Q. - Will running help me to lose weight?

 This works out the Basal Metabolic Rate (BMR) - the number of calories your body needs to live if you laid in bed all day.
-It then adds your activity level to calculate a total Daily Calorie Allowance (the number of calories needed to maintain your current weight)
+It then factors in normal living conditions outside laboratory conditions (the RMR, Resting Metabolic Rate)- Use the RMR as your baseline number, i.e. the number of daily calories you can eat to maintain your current weight.

 Now think about how much weight you want to lose each week

 The calculator suggests a daily calorie allowance for losing 1lb a week - between ½lb and 2lb per week is considered a healthy rate of weight loss -½lb is ideal